Credit for Prior Learning

-Credit for Prior Learning is Degree credit awarded for demonstrated relevant college level education acquired through nontraditional schooling, work or other life experience.
+Credit for Prior Learning (CPL) is degree credit awarded for demonstrated relevant college-level education acquired through nontraditional schooling, work or other life experience.

-- Students may apply for CPL at any time after admission to the College.
+- Students may apply for CPL at any time after admission to Tri-C.

 - Credit approved through the evaluation process will be posted to your transcript.

 - A student may obtain a maximum of 30 semester credits of CPL.

 - Awarded CPL will not affect a student’s GPA or quality points nor will it substitute for the required minimum of 20 semester credits of residency needed for graduation from Tri-C.

 Students will be charged $50 per course that is approved for CPL through the By-Pass Credit and Challenge Exam options.
 All fees must be paid through the Tri-C Enrollment Center.

 - Students taking a CLEP exam must pay associated costs directly to the College board.

 Use the forms below to submit your request for credit or to appeal a previous CPL decision.
 Please Note: This CPL process is NOT for credit on a college transcript.
 If you wish to submit a college transcript for credit, follow the guidelines found on the Transfer of Credit to Tri-C webpage.